IN2-Moist/2Take1-Moist-Script/README.md

 Projectile radar
 	Options to show Missiles, Grenades, Sticky Bombs / Proxy Mines on the Radar / Map

-MiniMap View Mode
+Mini Map View Mode
- changes states of minimap (Does not work at all with expanded radar enabled) When online you need to be outside for it to do anything Works better in story mode
+ changes states of Mini Map (Does not work at all with expanded radar enabled) When online you need to be outside for it to do anything Works better in story mode

 Player Blip Enhancements
  enables blip cones

-Player Blip Enhancments
+Player Blip Enhancements
  enables direction and height indicators

 OTR Player Blips